Su-brah/MPTCP-working/README.md

 Optimized MPTCP Proxy with Performance Analytics
-This project provides a high-performance, MPTCP-aware SOCKS5 proxy designed to leverage multiple network paths for improved throughput and resilience.
-It includes a robust logging system that records performance metrics to a PostgreSQL database and an analytics component to visualize this data.
+This project demonstrates the power of Multi-Path TCP (MPTCP) by implementing a high-performance SOCKS5 proxy that leverages multiple network paths for enhanced connection resilience.
+The system includes a PostgreSQL backend for logging performance metrics and a Python-based analytics suite to visualize the results.

+Project Goal: To build and validate a system that can maintain a stable, long-running data transfer even when a primary network path fails, proving the tangible benefits of MPTCP for robust networking.

+Final Conclusion & Results
+The MPTCP-aware proxy successfully handled a simulated network path failure during a large data transfer.
+While a standard TCP connection would have terminated, the proxy seamlessly rerouted traffic over the remaining active path, demonstrating a significant improvement in connection resilience.

+The performance logs confirm a single, uninterrupted connection lasting over 78 seconds that successfully transferred 100MB of data, even after a network interface was disabled mid-transfer.

+Key Performance Plots
+1. A Single, Long-Duration Resilient Connection:
+The plot below shows the distribution of connection durations.
+The bar on the far right represents the successful 100MB download, clearly distinct from other short-lived test connections.
+This proves the connection did not drop during the network failure.

+2. High-Volume Data Transfer:
+This plot confirms that the long-duration connection was also a high-volume data transfer, with the vast majority of data being transferred to a single destination during the resilience test.

 Project Architecture
-The system consists of three main parts:

-MPTCP SOCKS5 Proxy: A Python-based proxy that transparently enables multipath connections for any application that supports SOCKS5.

-PostgreSQL Backend: A time-series database for storing detailed performance logs from the proxy.

-Performance Analytics: A Python script that queries the database and generates visualizations of key metrics like throughput and latency.

-File Structure
-mptcp-proxy-analytics/
-├── proxy/
-│   └── socks5_proxy.py
-├── analytics/
-│   └── performance_analyzer.py
-├── database/
-│   └── schema.sql
-├── docs/
-│   └── network_setup.md
-├── .gitignore
-├── README.md
-└── requirements.txt

 Prerequisites
-OS: A modern Linux distribution (Ubuntu 22.04+ recommended) running in a VM (VirtualBox, VMWare) or on bare metal.
+OS: A Linux distribution (Ubuntu 20.04+ recommended) running in a VM (VirtualBox, VMWare).

 Python: Python 3.8+

 Database: PostgreSQL server (version 12+)

-Networking: Basic understanding of TCP/IP and proxies.

-Tools: git, python3-venv
+Tools: git, python3-venv, curl

-Step 1: Setup the Network Environment
+Step 1: Setup the Multi-Path Network Environment
-The most critical part of this project is simulating a multi-path environment to test MPTCP.
-We will use a Linux VM with at least two virtual network interfaces.
+This is the most critical step.
+We will configure a Linux VM with two network interfaces and enable MPTCP.

-For detailed instructions, follow the guide:
-➡️ docs/network_setup.md

-This guide will walk you through:

-Configuring two network interfaces on your VM.

-Enabling the MPTCP-enabled Linux kernel.

-Verifying that MPTCP is active.
+Configure VM Network Adapters:

+In your VM software (VirtualBox/VMWare), shut down the VM.

+In Settings -> Network:

+Adapter 1: Enable, set to "Bridged" or "NAT".

+Adapter 2: Enable, set to a different type (e.g., "Host-Only") or also "Bridged".

+Start the VM.

+Configure netplan:

+Find your netplan file (e.g., /etc/netplan/01-network-manager-all.yaml).

+Edit it with sudo nano <your-file-path.yaml>.

+Replace the entire content with the following, making sure to use your correct interface names (find them with ip addr):

+network:
+  version: 2
+  renderer: networkd
+  ethernets:
+    enp0s3: # <-- Your first interface name
+      dhcp4: true
+    enp0s8: # <-- Your second interface name
+      dhcp4: true
+      dhcp4-overrides:
+        use-routes: false

+Switch to networkd:
+Desktop versions of Ubuntu often default to NetworkManager.
+We need to switch to systemd-networkd which works correctly with our netplan file.

+sudo systemctl enable systemd-networkd sudo systemctl start systemd-networkd sudo systemctl stop NetworkManager sudo systemctl disable NetworkManager

+Apply Network Configuration:

+sudo netplan apply

+Enable MPTCP in the Kernel:

+sudo sysctl -w net.mptcp.enabled=1 echo "net.mptcp.enabled=1" | sudo tee /etc/sysctl.d/90-mptcp.conf

+Your network is now ready.

-Step 2: Setup the Database
+Step 2: Setup the PostgreSQL Database
-The proxy logs performance data to a PostgreSQL database.

 Install PostgreSQL:

 sudo apt update